sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

   </tbody>
 </table>

-The graph below shows the total 100 baggers by year-range
+Most of the stocks took about 16-30 years to become 100 baggers.
+The graph below shows the total 100 baggers by year-range:

 <img src="{{ site.url }}/assets/books/100_baggers/100_baggers_by_year_range.png" height="300" width="500">

-We shoudl know that there is no magic formula for producing 100-baggers.
+We should know that there is no magic formula for producing 100-baggers.
 There is no easy way to screen for them.

-These notes are distilled principles which he mentions in the book .
+These notes are distilled principles which he mentions in his book .
 These are very handy principles and should be referred back time and gain in our quest for 100-baggers

 We will start with the most important principle.
 Rest of the principles are ancillary to the main principle.

 ### The most important principle:

-The most important principle is
+The most important principle is :
 ```
 Ability for a business to reinvest their free cash flow to earn above average returns
 ```